PF

 Instructions

-2. 2Heat the olive oil in a large skillet over medium heat.
-Once the oil is glistening, add the meatballs in a single layer.
-Cook until browned on all sides, 6 to 8 minutes.
-Transfer to a separate plate.
+2. 2Heat the olive oil in a large skillet over medium-high heat until glistening.
+Add the meatballs in a single layer and cook 6–8 minutes, turning occasionally, until browned on all sides.
+Transfer to a plate.

 Nutrition — Per Serving